juseg/hyoga/doc/opening.rst

 .. note::

-   While hyoga has only been tested with PISM so far, it is my hope that it will become compatible with some other glacier and ice sheet models in the future.
+   While hyoga has only been tested with PISM so far, I hope it will become compatible with some other glacier and ice sheet models in the future.
 If you want to make your glacier model compatible with hyoga, please consider implementing `CF standard names`_.